| Hardware devices

 The SmartStat is a combination of an ITM and SmartStat daughter board that adds physical control capabilities to the ITM.
-The SmartStat daughter board is a slave device which connects to the ITM over 4 wire RS-485 interface.
+The SmartStat daughter board is a slave device that connects to the ITM over 4 wire RS-485 interface.

-The SmartStat adds occupancy detection in addition to temperature, humidity and light measurement on the ITM.
+The SmartStat adds occupancy detection in addition to temperature, humidity, and light measurement on the ITM.
 It also has an additional button that allows local user control for functions like fan speed depending on the profile.
 In addition, the SmartStat can be ordered with a CO2 sensor to add room measurement for places like conference rooms.

 The Hyper Stat is a Wall mount product, and the design is done thoughtfully to make sure that the product blends into most of the commercial spaces while still giving a fresh and contemporary feel compared to dated building control interfaces.